-41.19 (3) a disclosure that the loans have to be repaid and a disclosure that the student can 41.20 borrow a lesser or, if applicable, greater amount than the recommended loan amount; 41.21 (4) a disclosure that the interest rates and fees on the loans are set annually and affect 41.22 total cost over time and a link to the Department of Education's and the Office of Higher 41.23 Education's websites that includes current information on interest rates and fees; and 41.24 (5) a link to the Department of Education's repayment calculator website for students 41.24 with instruction that the website contains customizable estimates of expected repayment 41.26 costs under different loan repayment plans.
-41.07 41.27 41.28 (b) The offer must clearly use the word "loan" to describe the recommended loan amounts and must clearly label subsidized and unsubsidized loans with a plain language explanation 41.20 of the difference between the two.
-41.30 Subd.
+41.19 (3) a disclosure that the loans have to be repaid and a disclosure that the student can 41.20 borrow a lesser or, if applicable, greater amount than the recommended loan amount; 41.21 (4) a disclosure that the interest rates and fees on the loans are set annually and affect 41.22 total cost over time and a link to the Department of Education's and the Office of Higher 41.23 Education's websites that includes current information on interest rates and fees; and 41.24 (5) a link to the Department of Education's repayment calculator website for students 41.25 with instruction that the website contains customizable estimates of expected repayment 41.26 costs under different loan repayment plans.
+41.27 (b) The offer must clearly use the word "loan" to describe the recommended loan amounts 41.28 and must clearly label subsidized and unsubsidized loans with a plain language explanation 41.29 of the difference between the two.
+11.29 41.30 Subd.
 6. Supplemental information on cost of attendance.
-The financial aid offer 41.31 form must contain information on how a student may request an adjustment to increase the 42.1 42.2 cost of attendance to accommodate the student's special circumstances or higher costs of housing, food, or other eligible expenses.
-42.2 nousing, 100d, or other englote expenses.
+The financial aid offer 41.31 form must contain information on how a student may request an adjustment to increase the 42.1 cost of attendance to accommodate the student's special circumstances or higher costs of 42.2 housing, food, or other eligible expenses.
 42.3 Subd.
 7. Supplemental information for students with dependents.
 The financial aid 42.4 offer form must contain information on resources available to students with dependents 42.5 including: 42.6 (1) the dependent care allowance, including a disclosure that a student with a dependent 42.7 child in paid child care may request a dependent care allowance as part of the student's 42.8 financial aid calculation, which may result in a higher grant or loan amount; and 42.9 (2) information on the Minnesota child care grant program provided in section 136A.125 42.10 and instructions on how to apply.
 42.11 Subd.
 8. Process for accepting or declining aid.
-The financial aid offer form must 42.12 include: 42.13 (1) deadlines and a summary of the process for accepting the financial aid offered in the 42.14 financial aid offer form, requesting higher loan amounts if recommended loan amounts 42.15 were included, and declining aid offered in the form; 42.16 (2) information on when and how direct costs to the institution must be paid, including 42.17 information on payment plans if available; 42.19 (2) a disalogues that varification of financial aircumstances may require the student to 42.18 (3) a disclosure that verification of financial circumstances may require the student to 42.19 submit further documentation; and 42.20 (4) information about where a student or the student's family can seek additional 42.21 information regarding the financial aid offered, including contact information for the
+The financial aid offer form must 42.12 include: 42.13 (1) deadlines and a summary of the process for accepting the financial aid offered in the 42.14 financial aid offer form, requesting higher loan amounts if recommended loan amounts 42.15 were included, and declining aid offered in the form; 72.15 were meruded, and deemning and oriered in the form, 42.16 (2) information on when and how direct costs to the institution must be paid, including 42.17 information on payment plans if available; 42.18 (3) a disclosure that verification of financial circumstances may require the student to 42.18 submit further documentation; and 42.17 suomit futurei documentation, and 42.20 (4) information about where a student or the student's family can seek additional 42.21 information regarding the financial aid offered, including contact information for the